by Brian Awehali

 Here’s the Captain and his Magic Band in 1968, playing “Electricity” and “Sure ‘Nuff ‘n Yes I Do” on Cannes Beach.
 [Full lyrics to “Electricity” at the end of this post.]

 Van Vliet turned his back on music suddenly, many years ago, after releasing one of his stronger albums, Ice Cream for Crow.
-He had always sculpted and painted, but he decided to devote himself fully to his painting and made an unlikely crossover and won a significant level of critical recognition for his painting.
+He had always sculpted and regarded himself as a painter, but he decided to devote himself fully to these and made an unlikely mid-life crossover, winning a significant level of critical recognition in an entirely different field.

-I was moved and affected by Don Van Vliet’s art and play, and his light in the world.
+I have been moved and affected by Don Van Vliet’s art and play, and his light in the world.
 His lyrics were deep and weird and full of many layers of meaning.
-If you don’t really know his work, I think you might be moved well by him, too.
+If you don’t really know his work, I think you might be moved by him, too.
 It’s not easy listening, and it does not generally comfort, but you will be rewarded if you persevere.
-In some cases, you’ll hear things that sound familiar because of how widely studied and copied he’s been, but keep in mind that he was making most of this music 30-40 years ago.
+In some cases, you’ll hear things that sound familiar because of how widely studied and copied he’s been, but keep in mind that he was making most of this music several decades ago.

 For those who are curious, John Peel and the BBC also did a great short documentary titled “The Artist Formerly Known as Captain Beefheart” that is available in segments on You Tube.
 (Part 1 of 6.)